Getaway vehicle provided trail of clues that led to Portland robbery suspect's arrest

 Evers, who appeared from a jail cell via Zoom, did not speak during the hearing, except to acknowledge that he understood the allegations against him.
 He has no criminal history in Maine, where he has lived for eight years, works full-time and helps maintain hiking trails in his spare time, McKenna said.
 Evers did not answer questions when arrested in Falmouth, and police did not suggest a motive.

 Assistant District Attorney William Barry said Evers has a history of contact with police in Florida in situations involving drugs.
-But McKenna said he was never convicted of a crime in Florida.
+But McKenna said Evers was never convicted of a crime in Florida.

-"Don't want to hurt but armed stay calm (and) quiet," the note read, Portland police Detective Jessica Brown wrote in an affidavit filed in support of probable cause.
+"Don't want to hurt but armed stay calm (and) quiet," the note said, according to an affidavit filed by Portland police Detective Jessica Brown in support of probable cause.

 The vehicle's registration came back to a woman with addresses in North Carolina and Rhode Island.